ericharmeling/in-60-seconds/PITCHME.md

 ## Replication & Distribution
 ### Consensus with Raft

-@snap[west span-50]
+@snap[midpoint span-100]
 @ul[spaced]
 - CockroachDB uses the Raft consensus algorithm to guarantee that data is consistent across replicas.
 - Raft groups replicas of the same range into a **Raft group**.
 - Each group has a single **leader**.
 All other replicas are **followers**.
 The Raft leader is usually also the leaseholder.
-- Each group also has a **Raft log**, which contains a time-ordered log of writes to its range that the majority of replicas have agreed on.
+- Each replica holds a **Raft log**, which contains a time-ordered log of writes to its range that the majority of replicas have agreed on.
 @ulend
 @snapend

 ---

 ## Replication & Distribution
-### Consensus with Raft
+### Raft Elections

 @snap[west span-50]
 @ul[spaced]
 - The leader periodically distributes the latest log of writes to the followers in the group.
-- If a follower does not hear from the leader within a time, it starts a new election.
+- If a follower does not hear from the leader within a time period, that follower starts a new election.
 @ulend
 @snapend